VNC server for daily builds

 - Related to Task #1098: blog about Q1+Q2/2015 achievements added

-#15 Updated by Florian Effenberger about 2 years ago
+#15 Updated by Florian Effenberger over 2 years ago

 Did you get feedback during the Hackfest?
 Is there some more work we need to provision for?